 Archive for December, 2007

-It’s a dream becoming reality: a new technological company is born, gathering five professionals and offering i-muse as the first product!
+It’s a dream turning into reality: a new technological company is born, gathering five professionals and offering i-muse as its first product! 😀

 In this entrepreneurial adventure I involved Guido, Luca, Paolo and Samantha together with me.
 Five young guys from Como with complementary skills who try because they believe they can succeed.